addinall/Infoxchange-test/README.md

 NOTE: Do regular commits that show agile style iterations through the problem.
 If you prefer a different language, you can provide your solution in PHP, Python or Javascript too.
+___

+I normally don' even bother doing these tests as I find them somewhat insulting.
+However, I am mildly interested in this position as it broaches on Health and the Life Sciences.
+So...

+##Methodology

+###Reverse Engineer
+- Find out by reverse engineering WHAT the code is SUPPOSED to do (sans documentation).
+- Test that assumption
+- Refactor into somethis less horrible

+The directory structure is as follows:

+- original (code as cloned from github)
+- in_progress (reverse engineering including data structure predictions)
+- refactor (new code including test suites)